sethrfore/homebrew-r-srf/README.md

 `brew install -s sethrfore/r-srf/r --with-cairo --with-libtiff`

 Note: If necessary, remove previous R and cairo installations prior to compiling the modified R formula.
 Once installed, the compiled dependencies can be checked by invoking R and running `capabilities()`.

+# Note for Command Line Tools 11 users

+The most recent CLTs update does not include the package to install Tcl-Tk header files in the appropriate locations.
+This package was always temporary according to Apple.
+See [this](https://github.com/sethrfore/homebrew-r-srf/issues/17) and [this](https://github.com/sethrfore/homebrew-r-srf/issues/16) issue for a more detailed discussion and possible hacks.

+If you know a better way to adapt this formula to these changes that you've tested and know will work, please post your responses with adequate details to replicate.
+Thanks.